openshift-labs/learn-katacoda/ansibleop/ansible-k8s-modules/step1.md

 </pre>

 **Notes:**
- - You *must* have the target file open and the active tab in the edit pan e in order for the *copy to editor* button to work properly.
+ - You *must* have the target file open and the active tab in the edit pane in order for the *copy to editor* button to work properly.
  - Set *ignore_errors: true* so that attempting deletion of a nonexistent project doesn't error out.